Jane Seymour: Marriage and birth of heir

+Jane was pursued by Henry VIII before Queen Anne's death, as reported by Eustace Chapuys, but Jane at first refused his advances.
 Henry VIII was betrothed to Jane on 20 May 1536, the day after Anne Boleyn's execution.
-They were married at the Palace of Whitehall, Whitehall, London, in the Queen's closet by Bishop Gardiner on 30 May 1536.
+They were married at the Palace of Whitehall, Whitehall, London, in the Queen's closet by Bishop Stephen Gardiner on 30 May 1536.
 As a wedding gift he granted her 104 manors in four counties as well as a number of forests and hunting chases for her jointure, the income to support her during their marriage.
 She was publicly proclaimed queen on 4 June 1536.
 Her well-publicised sympathy for the late Queen Catherine and her daughter Mary showed her to be compassionate and made her a popular figure with the common people and most of the courtiers.
 She was never crowned because of plague in London, where the coronation was to take place.
 Henry may have been reluctant to have her crowned before she had fulfilled her duty as a queen consort by bearing him a male heir.

 As queen, Jane was said to be strict and formal.
-The lavish entertainments, gaiety, and extravagance of the queen's household, which had reached its peak during Anne Boleyn's time, was replaced by strict decorum.
+The lavish entertainments, gaiety, and extravagance of the queen's household, which had reached their peak during Anne Boleyn's time, were replaced by strict decorum.
 She banned the French fashions Anne had introduced.
 Politically, Jane appears to have been conservative.
 Her only reported involvement in national affairs, in 1536, was when she asked for pardons for participants in the Pilgrimage of Grace.
 Henry is said to have rejected this, reminding her of the fate her predecessor met with when she "meddled in his affairs".
 Her motto as a queen was Bound to obey and serve.